Impact

 Affected Systems

-All systems running the Linux kernel that include the netfilter nft_counter code path are affected.
-Any distribution or release with a kernel build before the patch that allows concurrent counter operations is vulnerable.
-The fix is implemented in the kernel via a global static spinlock that serializes fetch‑and‑reset calls.
+All Linux kernel installations that include the netfilter nft_counter code path are affected.
+Any distribution or release built before the patch that allows concurrent counter operations is vulnerable.
+The fix injects a global static spinlock to serialize fetch-and-reset calls, preventing the race.
+The patch has been applied to the kernel, but affected systems must upgrade to a version containing the commit.

 Risk and Exploitability

 The CVSS score of 5.5 indicates moderate severity.
 The EPSS score of less than 1% shows that the likelihood of exploitation is very low.
-Since the flaw is a kernel‑level race condition, it requires local or kernel‑privileged access and does not provide a pathway to remote code execution or privilege escalation.
-The vulnerability is not listed in CISA’s KEV catalog, and the primary impact is on the accuracy of firewall counters rather than on system availability.
+Based on the description, it is inferred that this is a kernel-level race condition that requires local or kernel-privileged access and does not provide a pathway to remote code execution or privilege escalation.
+The vulnerability is not listed in CISA’s KEV catalog.
+The primary impact is on the accuracy of firewall counters rather than on system availability.

 OpenCVE Enrichment